 i.
 On a site with direct access to an arterial;

 j.
-Off-street parking is limited to one hundred and fifty percent of the minimum requirement for wineries, breweries or distilleries specified in K.C.C.
-21A.18.030;
+The business operator shall obtain an adult beverage business license in accordance with the adult beverage licensing provision of K.C.C. chapter 6.xx (the new chapter created in section 2 of this ordinance); and

 k.
-The business operator shall obtain an adult beverage business license in accordance with the adult beverage licensing provision of K.C.C. chapter 6.xx (the new chapter created in section 2 of this ordinance); and

-l.
 Events may be allowed with an approved temporary use permit under K.C.C. chapter 21A.32.

 13. Only on the same lot or same group of lots under common ownership or documented legal control, which includes, but is not limited to, fee simple ownership, a long-term lease or an easement: